matthewcendana/sf-car-collision-analysis/README.md

 # San Francisco Traffic Crashes Resulting In Injury Analysis (2005–2025)
-This repository documents my process for formatting/analyzing a dataset with over 60,000 crash records in San Francisco using PostgreSQL and Excel.
+This repository documents my  exploratory data analysis process for a dataset containing over 60,000 car collision records in San Francisco, utilizing PostgreSQL and Excel.
 In addition to the SQL queries, I also created a dashboard in Tableau for visualization.
-**Note:** I used an extension for a treemap that cannot be viewed on Tableau Public without a license.
+Check out the links below for more info!

 [Original Dataset: SF Traffic Crashes Resulting in Injuries](https://data.sfgov.org/Public-Safety/Traffic-Crashes-Resulting-in-Injury/ubvf-ztfx/about_data)

 [View the dashboard on Tableau Public](https://public.tableau.com/views/sf-collision-dashboard/CollisionDatetimeDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+**Note:** I used an extension for a treemap that cannot be viewed on Tableau Public without a license.

 ## Database Setup:

 The dataset was imported from a CSV into a PostgreSQL table using DBeaver.
 Since the dataset contains 63 columns, I first created the table manually with defined data types, then imported the CSV into the existing table to prevent any column type mismatches.